Parent Central Services

 - Child’s Health Assessment/Sports Physical (if registering for sports activities)

 - Proof of total family income, such as LES/pay vouchers.
-If spouse is a full-time student, bring proof of school enrollment.
+If spouse is a student, bring official proof of school enrollment and full-time schedule .

 - Deployment orders to receive Army Family Covenant benefits (Deploying member's full name must be listed on the orders or attached unit roster)